igorkll/Gnubox-Maker/README.md

 * despite the presence of command-line arguments for building via tty, gnubox maker must BE run from its working directory (otherwise it will not work)
 * in order for GPU acceleration to work on raspberry pi 64, you need to select at least this debian version: trixie 20260217T143331Z. older versions have a Mesa version that is incompatible with the raspberry pi board
 * if you use boot splash, single-board computers will wait for framebuffer to appear when turned on and will not continue booting without a connected monitor.
+* DO NOT USE "boot_splash" on devices without a screen.
+Since on some platforms the initialization script will wait for the framebuffer to appear so that the user sees the logo, as a result, the device will not start at all.
+You can use startup sound in init mode, for example, to inform the user that the device's power is on.

 ## notes
 * please note that by default, the first time you turn on the created root image, the partition will be enlarged to the maximum possible size for the current media. this is done because I cannot know what size of drive the *.img image will be written to